ciresnave/eematrix-sdk/CONTRIBUTING.md

 git rebase --signoff origin/main
 ```

-## Tips for working on the `matrix-rust-sdk` with specific IDEs
+## Tips for working on the `eeeematrix-sdk` with specific IDEs

 * [RustRover](https://www.jetbrains.com/rust/) will attempt to sync the project
-  with all features enabled, causing an error in `matrix-sdk` ("only one of the
+  with all features enabled, causing an error in `eematrix-sdk` ("only one of the
   features 'native-tls' or 'rustls-tls' can be enabled").
 To work around this,
-  open `crates/matrix-sdk/Cargo.toml` in RustRover and uncheck one of the
+  open `crates/eematrix-sdk/Cargo.toml` in RustRover and uncheck one of the
   `native-tls` or `rustls-tls` feature definitions:

   ![Screenshot of RustRover](.img/rustrover-disable-feature.png)